penn

 University of Pennsylvania

-The 10th Fulbright-Hays Intensive Intermediate-Advanced Zulu Group Project Abroad (Zulu GPA) for the summer 2008 will be held in South Africa, KwaZulu-Natal, pending receipt of grant funding from the U.S. Department of Education.
+The 13th Fulbright-Hays Intensive Intermediate-Advanced Zulu Group Project Abroad (Zulu GPA) for the summer 2011 will be held in Zululand, KwaZulu-Natal, South Africa, pending receipt of grant funding from the U.S. Department of Education.

 1 Coordinating Institutions

-The eight week Fulbright-Hays Intensive Intermediate-Advanced Zulu GPA in South Africa is directed by the University of Pennsylvania, in affiliation with the University of KwaZulu-Natal in Pietermaritzburg.
+The eight week Fulbright-Hays Intensive Intermediate-Advanced Zulu GPA in South Africa is directed by the University of Pennsylvania, in affiliation with the University of Zululand at KwaDlangezwa campus in KwaZulu-Natal.
 The Zulu GPA is a national, federally-funded program designed to provide students of Zulu from across the United States with an opportunity to advance their competency in the Zulu language and culture in South Africa among native speakers of Zulu.
-It is directed by the University of Pennsylvania, with funding from the U.S. Department of Education Fulbright-Hays Group Project Abroad Program and the University of Pennsylvania.
+It is directed by the University of Pennsylvania, with funding from the U.S. Department of Education and the University of Pennsylvania.

 2 Eligibility